Eremotherium: Locomotion

 The predominantly quadrupedal locomotion took place on inwardly turned feet, with the entire weight resting on the outer, fifth and possibly fourth phalanges (a pedolateral gait), whereby the talus was subject to massive reshaping.
 Likewise, the hands were turned inwards, in a position somewhat resembling the forefeet of the similarly clawed Chalicotheriidae, a now extinct group of odd-toed ungulates.
 It also suggests that locomotion was rather slow.
 It was also unable to perform digging activities, as has been demonstrated for other large ground sloths, which can also be seen in the construction of the forearm, just as the manipulation of objects was minimised due to the limited ability of the fingers to move in relation to each other.
-However, Eremotherium was able to stand up on its hind legs and pull branches and twigs with its hands, for example to reach the foliage of tall trees for feeding, as well as defensive strikes with its long claws were possible.
+However, Eremotherium was able to stand up on its hind legs and pull branches and twigs with its hands, for example to reach the foliage of tall trees for feeding, as well as make defensive strikes with its long claws.
 The standing up was supported by the strong tail, similar to what is still the case today with armadillos and anteaters.
 The massive tail vertebrae in the front area of the tail suggest a strong musculature.
 Among other things, this concerns the coccygeus muscle, which attaches to the ischium and fixes the tail.
 Less well developed, on the other hand, were the epaxial muscles, which could cause the tail to straighten up.

+Thermoregulation

+While typically portrayed as furred animals, some scientists have suggested that large ground sloths were sparsely haired similarly to elephants.
+However, this was refuted by isotopic analysis, which argues that Eremotherium and other ground sloths had metabolic rates similar to extant xenarthrans mammals.
+The authors suggested that Eremotherium would've had body fur up to 1 cm thick, although the fur density likely varied across its geographic range.

 Social behaviour

 Due to some group finds of several individuals at individual sites, such as in El Bajión in Chiapas in Mexico with four animals or in Tanque Loma on the Santa Elena in Ecuador with 22 individuals, some scientists discuss whether Eremotherium possibly lived and roamed in small, herd-like groups.
 Especially in Tanque Loma, the individuals recorded are composed of at least 15 adults and six juveniles.
 They were all found in close association in a single horizon, and they are interpreted as being contemporary with each other.
 The possible group was thought to have gathered at a waterhole and died there relatively abruptly due to an unknown event.
+This fossil bed may suggest that Eremotherium engaged in wallowing for thermoregulation purposes as seen with Hippopotamus.

 On the other hand, sometimes clustered occurrences of Eremotherium such as the 19 individuals from the sinkhole of Jirau in Brazil are considered to be accumulations over a long period of time.
 In the case of the likewise giant ground sloth Lestodon from central South America, experts also interpret mass accumulations of remains of different individuals in part as evidence of phased group formation.
 Living tree sloths live solitary lives.